dinsaw/simplymigrate/README.md

-## DataMig
+## SimplyMigrate
+Utility to migrate data from one database to other.

+### How to use

+- Run following commands to build jar
+- `./gradlew clean jar`

 ### Features

-## Convention based data migration with minimal configuration
+## Migrate data with minimal configuration

-DataMig requires following configuration to start working on your source and sink databases.
+SimplyMigrate requires following configuration to start working on your source and sink databases.

 `config.yaml`
 ```